Majority of engaged couples register for this kitchenware item, study reveals

 CLICK HERE TO GET THE FOX NEWS APP

-Unsurprisingly, the other items that made the top five most-requested were all kitchen-related: stainless steel measuring cups, a set of Pyrex containers, a toaster and Ninja blender.
+Unsurprisingly, the other items that made the top five most-requested on The Knot Registry were all kitchen-related: stainless steel measuring cups, a set of Pyrex containers, a toaster and Ninja blender.

 According to the survey, wedding registries averaged about 111 different items worth around $4,700.
 Among the most popular items were bakeware, for which 87 percent of couples registered.
 Within the kitchenware category, cookware, kitchen appliances and kitchen accessories also were all must-haves on the wedding registry.